BrunoF2P/quijava/README.md

 O projeto consiste na implementação de um quiz interativo utilizando os princípios e técnicas aprendidos na disciplina de Linguagem de Programação 2.
 O objetivo é criar uma aplicação que permita aos usuários testarem seus conhecimentos em um determinado tema, apresentando uma série de perguntas e fornecendo feedback instantâneo sobre as respostas escolhidas.

-Porque?:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

 <p align="right">(<a href="#readme-top">inicio</a>)</p>

 ### Construção